 2. For those who are mainly interested in the train ride and the wildlife area and river bottoms, the afternoon is a great option.
 If you have children that would enjoy the ride and trip, this is an ideal option.
 Again a history of the mini train, and local natives with knowledge of the Chippewa River and Tiffany Bottoms will be featured.
 A snack is served during the ride.
 This is the afternoon option with a $15/person donation.

-These fundraising events for Wings Over Alma is a large portion of our annual income.
+These fundraising events for Wings Over Alma are a large portion of our annual income.
 Thank you for your support, and we hope you enjoy the ride!

 DIRECTONS TO MINI TRAIN: